-As a rule of thumb, you should see your doctor immediately if your joint pain was caused by an injury (like landing hard after trying to nail your opponent’s ace).
+As a rule of thumb, you should see your doctor immediately, if your joint pain was caused by an injury.
 Other reasons to see your doctor include:

 If your joint pain wasn’t caused by an injury, make an appointment with your doctor if:

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 - Your joint pain, stiffness and/or swelling lasts three days or more.